-According to Elliot, while experience reigns supreme, having certifications under your belt can lead to unique opportunities within the field.
+According to William, while experience reigns supreme, having certifications under your belt can lead to unique opportunities within the field.
 So, if you're looking to take your Salesforce career to new heights, it's essential to find that perfect balance between the two.

 ‘In the world of implementation partners, certifications are the key to success.
-Companies want to prove to their clients that their team members are experts in all aspects of the Salesforce platform, and obtaining certifications is the most effective way to demonstrate this’ Elliot explains,
+Companies want to prove to their clients that their team members are experts in all aspects of the Salesforce platform, and obtaining certifications is the most effective way to demonstrate this’ William explains,

 ‘However, for end users of the platform, hands-on experience may be more valuable than certifications included on your CV.
 While certifications are often listed as desirable on job postings, experience will ultimately be what lands you an interview.